DFE-Digital/teaching-record-system/README.md

 * [Technical Architecture](docs/trs-technical-architecture-hld.md)

 # Data Integrations **
-TRS provides the the core teaching record data to a number of internal and external facing digital services:
+TRS provides the core teaching record data to a number of internal and external facing digital services:
 * Register Trainee Teachers
 * Apply For QTS
 * Access Your Teaching Qualifications